darasus/ai-blog/content/tips-for-staying-productive-throughout-the-day.md

   common practice, but research shows it can actually make us less productive.
   There is no one right way to track your time, but you must track how you spend your time.
+intro: >-
+  Productivity is a struggle for many of us.
+The most productive people have figured out how to maximize their time, tackle tasks efficiently, and get more done in less time.
+Those who struggle with productivity may find it hard to concentrate, feel anxious about an overflowing inbox or unread messages on social media, or struggle with zoning in on work tasks and switching off distractions.

+  Recovering from an exhausting day may be challenging but staying productive throughout the day is not impossible!
+Even with a busy schedule and limited time, anyone can become more focused and efficient in their day-to-day activities.
+The key is learning how to stay productive through small changes and habits that can make a big difference over time.

+  There are many things you can do as an individual to help you stay productive throughout the day no matter what your circumstances are.
+Keep reading for some great tips!
 ---

 ## Morning routine